 Why focus on house prices?
 Although monetary policy's influence on house prices represents only one channel by which it affects financial stability, it is an important one for a number of reasons.
 First, the global financial crisis provides an all-too-real example of the devastating effects of a debt-fueled housing boom and crash.
-And real estate finance has grown enormously in many countries (see Jordà, Taylor, and Schularick 2014 and Mian and Sufi 2014) and is therefore likely to remain a key source of risk to financial stability.
-Second, standard economic theory tells us that monetary policy should affect house prices and housing finance more generally (Kuttner 2012).
-All else equal, higher interest rates increase the cost of owning a house, which implies a lower asset value.
+And real estate finance has grown enormously in many countries1 and is therefore likely to remain a key source of risk to financial stability.
+Second, standard economic theory tells us that monetary policy should affect house prices and housing finance more generally.2 All else equal, higher interest rates increase the cost of owning a house, which implies a lower asset value.
 Hence, there is a prima facie case for considering a role for monetary policy in tempering housing booms in support of financial stability.
 Third, there is a wealth of data and research on this issue that provides a rich opportunity for analysis and testing of various hypotheses.
 Of course, this last argument exposes me to the criticism that I am foolishly looking under a lamppost because the light is better there, but so be it.

-Of course, the effect of monetary policy on house prices is only half of the story: When considering the potential benefits of monetary policy for combatting the risk of a housing boom and ultimately for financial stability, it's equally important to gauge the effects on other macroeconomic variables of interest, such as inflation and economic activity (Yellen 2014).
+Of course, the effect of monetary policy on house prices is only half of the story: When considering the potential benefits of monetary policy for combatting the risk of a housing boom and ultimately for financial stability, it's equally important to gauge the effects on other macroeconomic variables of interest, such as inflation and economic activity.
 In many circumstances, macroeconomic and financial stability goals may be well aligned.
 For example, if the housing sector and the overall economy are both booming, then tighter monetary policy may serve to both reduce the risks to the financial system and keep economic activity from exceeding desired levels.
-But, in other circumstances, macroeconomic and financial stability goals may conflict, and policymakers face a tradeoff between the two.
-As a case in point, Lars Svensson (2014) has argued that in Sweden, the costs of higher interest rates in terms of higher unemployment exceed the benefits in terms of reducing financial stability risks.
-Therefore, it is important to quantitatively gauge the costs and benefits of using monetary policy to influence house prices when macroeconomic and financial stability goals do not coincide.
+But, in other circumstances, macroeconomic and financial stability goals may